-The Department conducts research focused on biologically active compounds such as phenolic acids, tannins, lignans, and catechins using HPLC, TLC, and capillary electrophoresis methods.
-The above mentioned methods are applied for plant materials.
-Phenolic compounds are purified using different methods of column chromatography and a semi-preparative HPLC and their chemical structure are elucidated.
-At the Department the antioxidant and antiradical activities of phenolic compounds of plant origin as well as the chelation of minerals by tannins are investigated using several chemical methods.
-Peptides of protein hydrolysates are analyzed by the chromatographic and electrophoretical methods.
+The Department conducts research focused on biologically active compounds such as phenolic acids, tannins, lignans, and catechins Phenolic compounds are purified using different methods of column chromatography (Sephadex LH-20; silica gel) and a semi-preparative HPLC and their chemical structure are elucidated using MS/MS. At the Department the antioxidant and antiradical activities of phenolic compounds of plant origin as well as the chelation of minerals by tannins are investigated using several chemical methods.
+Peptides of protein hydrolysates are analyzed by SE-HPLC, RP-HPLC, and SDS-PAGE.